 SOURCE: Association of California Water Agencies

-SACRAMENTO, CA--(Marketwired - Oct 31, 2013) - Save Our Water, the state's largest water conservation program, today urged Californians to check their sprinkler systems and settings the weekend of Sunday, Nov.
-3, when they "fall back" from Daylight Saving Time by moving their clocks one hour back.
+SACRAMENTO, CA--(Marketwire - Mar 6, 2013) - Save Our Water, the state's largest water conservation program, today urged Californians to check their sprinkler systems and settings the weekend of Sunday, March 10, when they "spring forward" into Daylight Saving Time by setting their clocks one hour ahead.
 Save Our Water is a statewide public education program sponsored by the Association of California Water Agencies (ACWA) and the California Department of Water Resources (DWR).

 Save Our Water was launched in 2009 to help Californians permanently reduce their everyday water usage.
 Since then, Save Our Water's research has found that Californians believe they use more water indoors than outdoors, when the opposite is true.
 As a result, outdoor water conservation has been a major focus for the program.

 "Most of us overwater our lawns, and we could avoid wasting water by checking our sprinkler systems on the same weekend we reset our clocks," said DWR Director Mark Cowin.
 "Just reducing the number of watering days or the number of minutes per watering cycle can make a big difference in the amount of water used over the course of a year."